 From Konglor village, follow the sign (about 1 kilometre) to the park entrance gate (2,000K) walk a few hundred metres through an old wooded forest to arrive at the ticket booth.
-The boat trip is 130,000k (only 3 paying people allowed) and gives you the boat, driver (and 1 crew), life jacket, and a head torch.
+The boat trip costs 130,000k (only 3 paying people allowed) and gives you the boat, driver (and 1 crew), life jacket, and a head torch.

 The width of the river running through the cave is mostly more than 20 metres and a strong current ensures you don’t nod off but stay awake throughout the journey.

 You travel through the darkness of the cave with only head torches lighting the way.
-After about 10 minutes, stop and walk across some sand, then steps amongst lit Stalagmites, columns, and more.
+After about 10 minutes, stop and walk across some sand, then climb steps amongst lit Stalagmites, columns, and more.

-It’s an amazing 2-hour return trip!
+It’s an amazing 2-hour return trip.
 It’s very dark and I’m not sure that everyone would feel comfortable being in a small canoe-like boat on a fast flowing river in pitch black!
 Would you?